 Industrial Rope Access has the lowest accident rate compared to all other access methods in working at height.
 The main reason is that Industrial Rope Access has stringent standards guided by SPRAT and IRATA which require a very high level of training for each technician with independent assessment as well as the implementation of Rope Access and Safety program on the company level.

-In fact, rope access has gained regulatory acceptance after 30 years of an exemplary safety record.
-Rope Access is even being written into American Society of Safety Professionals ANSI Z359 Standards .
+Rope access continues to gain regulatory acceptance after 30 years of exemplary safety records.
+In fact, Rope Access is being written into American Society of Safety Professionals ANSI Z359 Standards .

 Safety and fall protection is a top priority for RayAccess.
 We train our front-line workers in fall protection and the most advanced safety protocols.
-RayAccess has certifications at level 3 of industrial rope access.
-This is the highest level of accreditation.
+RayAccess employs certified technicians at industrial rope access level 3.
+This is the highest level of certification.

 5 Facts About High Rise Window Washers: